Haftamu001/PayrollSystem/README.md

 ## Roadmap
 ## Key Features

-- Employee Management: Maintain a database of employees with their relevant information, such as name, position, salary, and tax details.
+- [ ] Feature 1 Employee Management: Maintain a database of employees with their relevant information, such as name, position, salary, and tax details.

-- Salary Calculation: Automatically calculate employee salaries based on predefined salary structures, including basic pay, allowances, deductions, and tax calculations.
+- [ ] Feature 2 Salary Calculation: Automatically calculate employee salaries based on predefined salary structures, including basic pay, allowances, deductions, and tax calculations.

-- Tax Management: Handle tax calculations and deductions according to local tax regulations.
+            - [ ] Nested Feature Tax Management: Handle tax calculations and deductions according to local tax regulations.
 Generate tax reports and documents for compliance.

-- Paycheck Generation: Generate paychecks for employees, including detailed breakdowns of salary components and deductions.
+- [ ] Feature 3 Paycheck Generation: Generate paychecks for employees, including detailed breakdowns of salary components and deductions.

-- Reporting: Generate various reports related to payroll, including employee-wise salary summaries, tax reports, and payroll summaries for accounting purposes.
+- [ ] Feature 4 Reporting: Generate various reports related to payroll, including employee-wise salary summaries, tax reports, and payroll summaries for accounting purposes.

-- Security: Implement secure access controls to ensure that only authorized personnel can access and modify payroll data.
+- [ ] Feature 5 Security: Implement secure access controls to ensure that only authorized personnel can access and modify payroll data.

-- User-friendly Interface: Provide an intuitive and user-friendly interface for easy navigation and interaction with the system.
+- [ ] Feature 6 User-friendly Interface: Provide an intuitive and user-friendly interface for easy navigation and interaction with the system.